-Net cash used in financing activities increased from the corresponding period in 1997 primarily due to greater short-term debt repayments of \$148 million and \$321 million, respectively, and the repurchase of preferred stock.
-On February 2, 1998, the Company redeemed all outstanding shares of 7-3/4% Series Preferred Stock for a total cost of \$76 million, including unpaid dividends.
+Net cash used in financing activities increased due to greater long-term and short-term debt repayments of \$151 million and \$322 million, respectively, and the repurchase of SoCalGas' Preferred Stock, partially offset by the repurchase of common stock in 1997.
+On February 2, 1998, SoCalGas redeemed all outstanding shares of 7 3/4% Series Preferred Stock for a total cost of \$75 million, including unpaid dividends.